SystemsApproach/sdn/onos.rst

-As an aside, while we generally characterize the applications that run on top of a Network OS as implementing the network control plane, there are actually a wide assortment of apps running on ONOS, implementing everything from a GUI that can be used to monitor the state of the network, to a traditional CLI that operators can use to issue directives.
+As an aside, while we generally characterize the applications that run on top of a Network OS as implementing the network control plane, there is actually a wide assortment of apps running on ONOS, implementing everything from a GUI that can be used to monitor the state of the network, to a traditional CLI that operators can use to issue directives.